Xceptance/posters-demo-store/README.md

 ## Getting the Posters Application

-The latest version of Posters can be downloaded from [Maven Central](https://search.maven.org/artifact/com.xceptance/posters-demo-store).
+The latest version of Posters can be downloaded at the [Releases](releases) page.
 Place the JAR file `posters-demo-store-<version>.jar` anywhere on your local disk.

 ## Building Posters